 Have you ever seen red?
 Or felt blue?
-Has someone ever accused you of being yellow?
-Perhaps your best friend got a new bike and you were green with envy?
-What's up with all of these colors associated with emotions?
+Has someone ever accused you of being green with envy?
+Why are these colors associated with emotions?
 Let’s find out more today in Wonderopolis!

-Artists have known for centuries that colors can affect human emotions.
-The first artists may have simply tried to recreate the colors in the scenes in front of them, but it wasn’t long before artists were creating works that sprang entirely from their imaginations.
-For hundreds of years, artists have used unique colors to make their works pleasing to both the eye and the heart.
+People have known for centuries that colors can affect emotions.
+Early artists may have simply tried to recreate the hues in the scenes in front of them.
+However, it wasn’t long before people were making art entirely from their own imaginations.
+Artists have long used unique colors to make their works pleasing to both the eye and the heart.

 Perhaps you’ve noticed that certain colors seem to speak to you.
 For example, does red capture your attention?
 The makers of stop signs sure hope it does!

-For example, can you guess what color evokes the most positive emotions, such as peace, hope and happiness?
+Today, psychologists have studied colors and their effects on human emotions.
+Many studies have shown a connection between the two.
+For example, can you guess what hue evokes feelings like peace, hope, and happiness?
 It’s green!
 Why?
-Scientists aren’t sure, but some believe it could have something to do with how often the color green is found in nature.
+Experts aren’t sure.
+Some believe it could be connected to how often the color green is found in nature.

-Although we sometimes say we feel blue, meaning we feel down in the dumps, the color blue is also often associated with feelings such as soothing calm and relaxation.
-Perhaps this is due to a correlation with the color blue and the ocean or the sky.
+Have you ever heard someone say they feel blue?
+They probably meant they were down in the dumps.
+But the color blue is often connected to calm and relaxation.
+Perhaps this is due to the color blue in the ocean or the sky.

-Other colors might evoke a mixture of emotions, depending upon each individual.
+Other colors might evoke a mixture of emotions.
+It can be different for each person.
 Take red, for example.
 For some, the color red is associated with love and romance.
 For others, though, it might bring about thoughts of blood and anger.

 One thing scientists can agree upon is that reaction to colors is a highly personal experience.
-Your experience will likely be different from anyone else’s, because your reactions will depend upon your personal preferences and your past experiences with colors.
+Your experience will likely be different from anyone else’s.
+That’s because your reactions depend on your preferences and your past experiences.

-For example, if your favorite color is black and your favorite sports teams all wear black, then you probably would have a highly positive reaction to black.
-In the same way, you might have a negative reaction to green, if you personally don’t like green and have had bad experiences with green things in the past.
+For example, maybe your favorite color is purple.
+It could be that your favorite sports teams all wear that color.
+In this case, you probably would have a positive reaction to purple.
+In the same way, you might have a negative reaction to green.
+Maybe you don’t like green and have had bad experiences with green things in the past.